- Academic Programs

 - Contact Us

-- Students should learn how to read and think critically and to write from other texts with proper quoting, summarizing, and paraphrasing.
+- Students should learn how to read and think critically and to incorporate information from other texts with proper quoting, summarizing, and paraphrasing.

 - Students should learn the principles of grammar and mechanics.

-- Instructors should not give a majority of credit for duties not directly associated with
+- Instructors should not award a majority of credit for duties not directly associated with

 composition, including attendance at functions and service-learning activities.

-- Instructors will comply with the department's absentee policy.
+- Instructors must comply with the department's absentee policy.